tasmota/docs/docs/Scripting-Language.md

   you may define more then one chart.
 The charts id is chart1 ... chartN

-  very cosumized chart definition:
+  very customized chart definition:
   define a chart like above, but add a t to the definition
   this generates a google table from the arrays e.g.:
   &gc(lt array1 array2 "wr" "pwr1" "pwr2" "mo|di|mi|do|fr|sa|so")

-  then define the options as from the doku of google e.g.:
+  then define the options for the graph as from the doku of google e.g.:
   $var options = {
   $vAxes:{0:{maxValue:40,title:'Außentemperatur'},1:{maxValue:60,title:'Solarspeicher'}},
   $series:{0:{targetAxisIndex:0},1:{targetAxisIndex:1}},